Internship (2 courses / 6 credits)

-Instead of internship, students may opt for a film-making project.
-A maximum of four students can work on the same project fulfilling one major role – Script, Cinematography, Editing or Direction.
-Students have to make 15 to 25 minutes fictional story or documentary.
+Instead of an internship, students may opt for a film-making project.
+A maximum of four students can work on the same project fulfilling one major role – Script, Cinematography, Editing, or Direction.
+Students have to make a 15 to 25 minutes of fictional story or documentary.
 Each student is expected to prepare their production book detailing their project and any lessons learned from it.
 This production book along with the film will be presented before a panel of ULAB examiners and will be graded.

 Study Tour and Project Internship

-The second phase of the internship will begin once the students return at the University of Liberal Arts Bangladesh on return.
+The second phase of the internship will begin once the students return to the University of Liberal Arts Bangladesh on return.
 Students will have to sign for their regular courses for the said term and also continue the second phase of the internship.
 Most of the activities in the second phase will be directly related to the two-week course work abroad.
-On return, students will have to conduct seminar or a workshop and contribute to all three apprenticeship programmes – The ULABian, ULAB TV and Radio Campbuzz.
-Finally, they will have to produce an Internship Report and present his/her work during Internship Presentation at the end of the term.
+In return, students will have to conduct a seminar or a workshop and contribute to all three apprenticeship programmes – The ULABian, ULAB TV, and Radio Campbuzz.
+Finally, they will have to produce an Internship Report and present his/her work during the Internship Presentation at the end of the term.
 The interns will have to complete the above activities during the said term in ULAB.